triton-inference-server/pytorch_backend/README.md

     }
 }
 ```

+**NOTE**: This parameter is set globally for the PyTorch backend.
+The value from the first model config file that specifies this parameter will be used.
+Subsequent values from other model config files, if different, will be ignored.

 * Additional Optimizations: Three additional boolean parameters are available to disable
 certain Torch optimizations that can sometimes cause latency regressions in models with